 It hits me then.
-Like a bag of manure dropped out a second storey window.
-My parents were not always the pair of self-centered, compulsive auto wrecks I’ve grown up with.
-At one time they actually liked each other.
+Like a bag of manure dropped out a second story window.
+My parents were not always this pair of self-centered, compulsive, auto wrecks I’ve grown up with.
+At one time they actually liked one another.
 Loved maybe.

 “I can’t do anything without her,” he says.